Seek the strength, creativity and compassion that is already at the core of who you are.

 Running parallel to the conversation about artists and archetypes will be two other key strategies to cultivate the best creative you.

-The Creative Core topic for March will encourage self care as it relates to play and playfulness.
+The Creative Core topic will encourage self care as it relates to play and playfulness.
 When’s the last time you had some fun?
 Let’s revisit adult playtime and set aside time for ourselves!
+We’ll share cooking videos from our own kitchens, among other things!

 Come along with us, don’t miss a minute of the fun,